calumgrant/logical/docs/worklist.md

 - Put into `namespace Logical`
 - Slim down the header files, for example split up relation.hpp

+## Recursion

+- Error on negative recursion
+ - How to even detect it
+ - Have a flag called 'Evaluating', as well as a parity.
+ - Probably want some kind of static analysis to be honest.
+ - When can we use the delta??

+When recursion is detected, the predicate is tagged with "recursive evaluation".
+Then, the rules of the predicate are reevaluated until there are no more results.

+- Can we avoid unnecessary branches in the recursive step??
+- Can we just use the deltas??

+-

+## Semi-naive evaluation

+- Can we use context when compiling a rule?
+  - Yes!
+When we call eval, we know which variables are already bound

 # Unresolved issues
 - Putting `-` into identifiers?
+- Semi-naive evaluation where some of the variables are already bound.
+- Recursion.
+Needs to work with semi-naive evaluation.

 ## Datalog predicates